renn0xtek9/Arithmos/CONTRIBUTING.md

 Testing
 -------
 [tests]: #tests
-If you contribute new code, write [unit tests] for it in _Orange/tests_ or _Orange/widgets/*/tests_, as appropriate.
+If you contribute new code, write [unit tests] for it in _Arithmos/tests_ or _Arithmos/widgets/*/tests_, as appropriate.
 Ensure the tests pass by running:

     python setup.py test

 Additionally, check that the tests for widgets pass:

-    python -m unittest -v Orange.widgets.tests \
+    python -m unittest -v Arithmos.widgets.tests \
-                          Orange.canvas.report.tests
+                          Arithmos.canvas.report.tests

 If testing on GNU/Linux, perhaps install _xvfb_ package and prefix the above command with `xvfb-run `.